ePages-de/epages-docs/_posts/2017/2017-12-07-internal-workshops.md

 didn't like the structure.
 The workaround was to cancel the import operation, and trigger a "Clean" operation in Eclipse.
-Considering this needed to happen quite often (basically every time a developer changed his branch), this was quickly getting annoying.<br>
+Considering this needed to happen quite often (basically every time a developer changed their branch), this was quickly getting annoying.<br>

 Another problem was with the database configuration.
 There existed a configuration file, but *it was not used during (integration-) testing*.
 Instead, a subproject